 Ultrasonic flowmeters use sound waves to determine the velocity of a fluid flowing in a pipe.
 At no flow conditions, the frequencies of an ultrasonic wave transmitted into a pipe & its reflections from the fluid are the same.
+The Ultrasonic Heat Meter allows for collection of BTU measurements for sub metering and billing.

 Ultrasonic flowmeters for liquids, slurries ship from stock & configured for you OEM OK